Managing IBS in the Elderly: Low FODMAP Diet

-- Lactose– Lactose is a disaccharide, made up of glucose and galactose.
+- Lactose: Lactose is a disaccharide, made up of glucose and galactose.
 Lactose intolerance occurs when enzyme activity to break it down is lacking.
 When lactose is not broken down it cannot be absorbed.
-(3)
+(4)

-- Polyols– Polyols are slowly absorbed and like fructose.
-If an excessive amount is eaten, not all polyols will be absorbed (3).
+- Polyols: Polyols are slowly absorbed.
+And like fructose, if an excessive amount is eaten, then not all polyols will be absorbed.
+(4)

-More FODMAPs in the diet = an increase in symptoms
+More FODMAPs in the Diet = Increase in Symptoms

-Consistently eating a diet high in FODMAPs can have an effect like what is illustrated in this image.
+Consistently eating a diet high in FODMAPs can have an effect like what is illustrated in the image below.